 Soft tissue cancers, even in this 21st century, are too difficult to sense and diagnose early.
-By the time you're feeling a problem, the cancer is too often spread too far to treat.
+By the time you're feeling a problem, the cancer has too often spread too far to treat.
 (Yeah, the cigars.
 I don't want to talk about it.
 Nobody "deserves" cancer.)

-It is a mark of Rush's good cheer and courage that he opted to endure treatments so he could behind the golden Excellence In Broadcasting microphone as much as possible, for as long as possible, through the past year.
+It is a mark of Rush's good cheer and courage that he opted to endure treatments so he could remain behind the golden Excellence In Broadcasting microphone as much as possible, for as long as possible, through the past year.
 With half his brain tied behind his back (just to make it fair), AND terminal cancer.

 Rush Limbaugh came into my life during the Reagan administration, as a talk show host on KFBK radio out of Sacramento, California, in 1984.
 The mix of news, commentary, and humor captured my attention.
 The man was utterly unique at the time.
-Though many me-too show hosts have tried since then with mixed success, I believe that to the end Rush was utterly unique.
+Though many me-too show hosts have tried since then, with mixed success, I believe that to the end Rush was utterly unique.